Deep learning architectures for nonlinear operator functions and nonlinear inverse problems: Principled architecture

-and $\mathbf{g}^{(1)}_s=0$.} This is motivated by the notion of unrolling. {\ytext As the low-pass filter operator $J$ and the integrator $S$ are compact operators in $L^2(0,2T)$, and moreover, the operators $S R J P_s$ and $P_s J S$ appearing above are in a Schatten class $\mathcal S_p$ with index $p > 1/2$,} we approximate the above algorithm as a neural network with weight matrices of the form (\ref{eqn.Cmatrixdecomp}), and
+with the initial state $\mathbf{h}^{(1)}_s=0$.}} This is motivated by the notion of unrolling. {\ytext As the low-pass filter operator $J$ and the integrator $S$ are compact operators in $L^2(0,2T)$, and moreover, the operators $S R J P_s$ and $P_s J S$ appearing above are in a Schatten class $\mathcal S_p$ with index $p > 1/2$,} we approximate the above algorithm as a neural network with weight matrices of the form (\ref{eqn.Cmatrixdecomp}), and

-where the $A^{\ell,k,(0)}$ and $B^{\ell,k,(0)}$, considered as fixed operators in a suitable basis are zero operators, identity operators, projectors $P_s$ or $P_s R$, and $A^{\ell,k,(1)}_\theta$ and $B^{\ell,k,(1)}_\theta$ {\xxtext are operators ${\ytext S} R J P_sB$ and $B^*P_s J {\ytext S}$ appearing in \eqref{final NN1}-\eqref{final NN3}, which are Schatten class operators, in $\mathcal S_p$ with index $p > 1/2$. {\xxtext When ${\xxtext n}<\infty$, the generalized H\"older inequality implies for a matrix $A\in \R^{n\times n}$ and $p>1/2$ that \beq \|A\|_{\mathcal S_{1/2}(\R^{n\times n})}\leq n^{1/r}\|A\|_{\mathcal S_{p}(\R^{n\times n})}, \eeq where $r=p/(2p-1)$.
+where the $A^{\ell,{}(0)}$ and $B^{\ell,{}(0)}$, considered as fixed operators in a suitable basis are zero operators, identity operators, projectors $P_s$ or $P_s R$, and $A^{\ell,{}(1)}_\theta$ and $B^{\ell,{}(1)}_\theta$ {\xxtext are operators ${\ytext S} R J P_sB$ and $B^*P_s J {\ytext S}$ appearing in \eqref{final NN1}-\eqref{final NN3}, which are Schatten class operators, in $\mathcal S_p$ with index $p > 1/2$. {\xxtext When ${\xxtext n}<\infty$, the generalized H\"older inequality implies for a matrix $A\in \R^{n\times n}$ and $p>1/2$ that \beq \|A\|_{\mathcal S_{1/2}(\R^{n\times n})}\leq n^{1/r}\|A\|_{\mathcal S_{p}(\R^{n\times n})}, \eeq where $r=p/(2p-1)$.
 Furthermore, $ B^* P_s \Phi_T$ in \eqref{final NN1}-\eqref{final NN3} are the bias vectors.}